awsdocs/aws-lambda-developer-guide/doc_source/with-sqs.md

-# Using AWS Lambda with Amazon SQS<a name="with-sqs"></a>
+# Using Lambda with Amazon SQS<a name="with-sqs"></a>

-You can use an AWS Lambda function to process messages in an Amazon Simple Queue Service \(Amazon SQS\) queue\.
+You can use a Lambda function to process messages in an Amazon Simple Queue Service \(Amazon SQS\) queue\.
 Lambda [event source mappings](invocation-eventsourcemapping.md) support [standard queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/standard-queues.html) and [first\-in, first\-out \(FIFO\) queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html)\.
 With Amazon SQS, you can offload tasks from one component of your application by sending them to a queue and processing them asynchronously\.

 Lambda polls the queue and invokes your Lambda function [synchronously](invocation-sync.md) with an event that contains queue messages\.
 Lambda reads messages in batches and invokes your function once for each batch\.
 When your function successfully processes a batch, Lambda deletes its messages from the queue\.
 The following example shows an event for a batch of two messages\.